noahrog02/noahrog02.github.io/_pages/about.md

 **Use Cases**

 FinRL utilizes many different reinforcement learning agents that do certain trading tasks.
 These tasks may be Stock Trading, Portfolio Allocation, High Frequency Trading, Cryptocurrency Trading, Market Regulations or User-defined Tasks.
-The agent will make sequential decisions on a FinRL specific environments that is based on market data from Yahoo!
+The agent will make sequential decisions on FinRL specific environments that are based on market data from Yahoo!
 Finance for example.

 ![FinRL_UseCases](images/FinRL_UseCases.jpg)